ergochat/ergo/docs/MANUAL.md

 For further information and a sample docker-compose file see the separate [Docker documentation](https://github.com/oragono/oragono/blob/master/distrib/docker/README.md).

+## Building from source

+You'll need an [up-to-date distribution of the Go language for your OS and architecture](https://golang.org/dl/).
+Once you have that, just clone the repository and run `make build`.
+If everything goes well, you should now have an executable named `oragono` in the base directory of the project.

 ## Becoming an operator

 Many administrative actions on an IRC server are performed "in-band" as IRC commands sent from a client.
 The client in question must be an IRC operator ("oper", "ircop").
 The easiest way to become an operator on your new Oragono instance is first to pick a strong, secure password, then "hash" it using the `oragono genpasswd` command (run `oragono genpasswd` from the command line, then enter your password twice), then copy the resulting hash into the `opers` section of your `ircd.yaml` file.
 Then you can become an operator by issuing the IRC command: `/oper admin mysecretpassword`.